-Superior or Cranial - toward the head end of the body; upper (example, the hand is part of the superior extremity).
+Superior or cranial - toward the head end of the body; upper (example, the eyes are superior to the nose).

-Inferior or Caudal - away from the head; lower (example, the foot is part of the inferior extremity).
+Inferior or caudal - away from the head; lower (example, the mouth is inferior to the nose).

-Anterior or Ventral - front (example, the kneecap is located on the anterior side of the leg).
+Anterior or ventral - front (example, the kneecap is located on the anterior side of the leg).

-Posterior or Dorsal - back (example, the shoulder blades are located on the posterior side of the body).
+Posterior or dorsal - back (example, the shoulder blades are located on the posterior side of the body).